OpenBB-finance/OpenBB/website/content/terminal/usage/routines/overlay-financial-data.md

 ---
-title: Overlay financial data
+title: Overlay Financial Data
-sidebar_position: 2
+sidebar_position: 3
 description: Guide to improve financial data comparison and visualization using the 'hold on' command in OpenBBTerminal.
 Covers overlaying data on the same axes, customizing chart legends and titles, analyzing FAANG companies and GDP/CPI data, and more.